(Latest update October 2018)

 6.2.
 Signing up for a course or a proficiency verification is subject to a fee except for the free courses.

 6.2.2 The fee for a proficiency verification includes a verification when accomplished online.
-Should your instructor deem that you don’t have the necessary skills to be proficiency verified, you may need to sign up for a supplementary practical course to acquire the necessary experience and skills.
+Should your instructor deem that you don’t have the necessary skills to be proficiency verified, you may need to sign up for an additional practical course to acquire the required experience and qualifications.